-Center for Experiential and Applied Learning
+Center for Experiential and Applied Learning (CEAL)

 Beyond the Classroom

-Students gain practical experience in a number of locations, and thanks to all the sites affiliated with Wake Forest School of Medicine and Atrium Health Wake Forest Baptist, students have a wide range of options for electives, rotations, clerkships and more.
+Students gain practical experience in a number of locations, and thanks to all the sites affiliated with Wake Forest University School of Medicine and Atrium Health Wake Forest Baptist, students have a wide range of options for electives, rotations, clerkships and more.
 In addition to the Winston-Salem Campus, which includes Brenner Children’s Hospital, electives and rotations take place at affiliate and outpatient facilities such as the Downtown Health Plaza; Lexington, Davie and Wilkes medical centers; Veterans Affairs centers in Kernersville and Salisbury; and more.
 This provides WFSM students with more opportunities, especially in such popular fields as surgery, pediatrics and rehabilitation.
 For example, fourth-year MD students have more than 100 types of rotations to choose from.

 Students also run the Delivering Equal Access to Care Clinic, a free clinic for those who cannot afford health insurance and do not qualify for government assistance.
 (All patients are financially screened.)